Access the Series: Enrolling now in The Estate Registry. →

 When curating a sprawling buffet or a dense tailgate menu, you are inevitably met with overlapping palettes.
 You might have a six-year-old demanding something familiar, standing right next to a couple expecting an upscale culinary experience.
 Finding the intersection between comfort and elegance is the mark of an experienced host.

-The Breadcrumb Architecture
+The Breadcrumb Coating

 Overhead flatlay of raw chicken fillets, melted butter, grated parmesan, and crispy panko breadcrumbs on a marble surface